mansi57/swift-eats/ARCHITECTURE.md

 - Redis for caching and session management
 - Basic microservices architecture
 - Basic ETA calculations using PostGIS distance functions
+- Kafka for event streaming and real-time updates

 #### **Phase 2 (6-12 months)**
-- Elasticsearch for advanced search capabilities
-- Kafka for event streaming and real-time updates
-- Advanced monitoring and observability
+- Enhanced monitoring and observability
-- ETA Service with traffic data integration
+- Advanced ETA calculations with traffic data
+- Performance optimization based on usage patterns
+- Additional service instances as needed

+#### **Phase 3 (12+ months)**
+- Elasticsearch for advanced search capabilities (if needed)
 - Machine learning models for demand prediction

-#### **Phase 3 (12+ months)**
-- Advanced ML models for ETA accuracy
-- Real-time traffic integration with multiple APIs
+- Real-time traffic integration
-- Weather and seasonal pattern integration
-- Driver behavior analysis for route optimization
-- Predictive analytics for restaurant preparation times
+- Advanced analytics and business intelligence

 This technology stack provides the optimal balance of performance, scalability, reliability, and maintainability for the Swift Eats food delivery platform while allowing for future growth and enhancement.